bcheung888/udacity-project-blog/README.md

 ### Data

-The data used in this project is available from:
+The data used in this project (860MB unzipped) is available from:
 - listings.csv (Detailed Listings data for Sydney)
   - http://data.insideairbnb.com/australia/nsw/sydney/2019-07-10/data/listings.csv.gz
 - calendar.csv (Detailed Calendar Data for listings in Sydney)